 The weather on the day was fab.
 Sun, some cloud and a nice stiff breeze to run into while climbing and running over Pikestone Fell.
 The climb to the ridge at the start is stiff but my practice routes include lots of uphills so I was able to keep to my gentle jog all the way up.
 The split point between the 32 and 17 mile routes was soon reached and then on to the first checkpoint.
 Regulars from the LDWA Northumbria walking group Steve, Julie and others were there to provide me encouragement.

 On to checkpoint 2 on the B6278.
 Enjoyed this section – almost felt like fell running!
-Hi to John at the CP and a piece of chocolate tray-bake and I was back to it.
-All the runners took the road but I went cross country on the official route using the markers John had helpfully placed to navigate a straight line.
-Only to be met again by John when rejoining the B6278 with my plastic cup left at the previous checkpoint.
+Hi to Graham at the CP and a piece of chocolate tray-bake and I was back to it.
+All the runners took the road but I went cross country on the official route using the markers Graham had helpfully placed to navigate a straight line.
+Only to be met again by Graham when rejoining the B6278 with my plastic cup left at the previous checkpoint.